MaxBlaushild/ts/README.md

 - Type Annotations

+- Classes

 - Interfaces

-- Decorators

-All three of these features will be important to us as we dive into Angular 2, so let's learn them!
+All four of these features will be important to us as we dive into Angular 2, so let's learn them!

 ## Getting started